gianlucacaiazza/swdevel-lab-hfarm/README.md

 **We ask the user to:**

-Feature 1: make the system generate the perfcte playlist baed on the mood of the user
+Feature 1: make the system generate the perfect playlist based on the mood of the user

 Feature 2: know all the characteristics of the generated playlist